How To Open A Dvd Drive in A Laptop

 • Share :

-This article contains instructions on how to resolve problems with your Dell desktop or laptop computer's CD, DVD, or Blu-ray drive.
-If your CD, DVD, or Blu-ray drive is unable to eject the disc, the steps listed below will help you identify and fix the problem.
+This article contains instructions on resolving problems with your Dell desktop or laptop computer's CD, DVD, or Blu-ray drive.
+If your CD, DVD, or Blu-ray drive cannot eject the disc, the following steps will help you identify and fix the problem.

 Symptom

-Your computer's CD, DVD, or Blu-ray drive could be unable to eject the disc.
+Your computer's CD, DVD, or Blu-ray drive could not eject the disc.

-If a disc won't eject from your CD, DVD, or Blu-ray drive, use the troubleshooting steps listed below.
-If the drive has not entirely failed, the instructions may in some cases be able to assist you to fix the issue.
+If a disc doesn't eject from your CD, DVD, or Blu-ray drive, use the troubleshooting steps listed below.
+If the industry has not entirely failed, the instructions may, in some cases, be able to assist you in fixing the issue.

-The following instructions are applicable to the following versions of the Microsoft Windows operating system; however, certain steps may slightly differ when using Windows Vista or Windows XP:
+The following instructions apply to the following versions of the Microsoft Windows operating system; however, specific steps may slightly differ when using Windows Vista or Windows XP:

 • Microsoft Windows 10